Big beer merger could ripple across wider beverage sector

-NEW YORK (Reuters) - Anheuser-Busch InBev’s (ABI.BR) prospective deal for SABMiller PLC SAB.L is expected to ripple across other consumer industries in the next few years, from soda makers and bottlers to snack manufacturers.
+NEW YORK, Sept 17 (Reuters) - Anheuser-Busch InBev’s prospective deal for SABMiller PLC is expected to ripple across other consumer industries in the next few years, from soda makers and bottlers to snack manufacturers.

 AB InBev is backed by private equity firm 3G Capital, known for a relentless focus on trimming corporate fat.